Bitbucket

 Upload test result

-Here is a JUnit report example to play around with.
+Here is a sample NUnit report to play around with.

 If you need more detailed examples, please refer to our public repository on AgileTest GitHub for additional sample projects.